SenseNet/docs.sensenet.com/content/concepts/introduction/04-what-is-snaas.md

 ---
-title: "What is sensenet as a service"
+title: "What is sensenet as a service (SNaaS)"
-metaTitle: "sensenet - What is sensenet as a service"
+metaTitle: "sensenet - What is sensenet as a service (SNaaS)"
-metaDescription: "sensenet - What is sensenet as a service"
+metaDescription: "sensenet - What is sensenet as a service (SNaaS)"
 ---

-In this model, sensenet content repositories live in our cloud infrastructure.
+sensenet is a content repository with API first approach packed with a full featured permission system, preview and collaboration tools, now available in SaaS model.

 For a monthly subscription fee, we store all your content and data, relieving you of all maintenance-related tasks and installation, ensuring easy onboarding, easy updates, and patches.